AxisCommunications/acap-computer-vision-sdk-examples/opencv-image-capture-cpp/README.md

 # To allow retrieval of the image from the cloud
 # this should be a repository that you can push to
 # and that your camera can pull from, i.e., substitute
 # axisecp for your own repository
 export APP_NAME=axisecp/acap-opencv-image-capture-cpp

-# Set this to your camera's actual IP
+# Set your camera IP address
-export AXIS_TARGET_IP=192.168.0.90
+export AXIS_TARGET_IP=<actual camera IP address>
 ```

 The image can be built by running:
  ```
-docker build -t $APP_NAME --build-arg SDK_VERSION --build-arg ARCH --build-arg REPO --build-arg RUNTIME_IMAGE --build-arg DOCKER_PROXY=$HTTP_PROXY .
+docker build -t $APP_NAME --build-arg ARCH --build-arg REPO --build-arg RUNTIME_IMAGE --build-arg DOCKER_PROXY=$HTTP_PROXY .
  ```

 There are two options to run the capture app, either save the image locally as a .tar and upload it to the camera (*opt 1*),
 or push the image to a container registry and pull the image to the camera from the cloud (*opt 2*).

 #### [opt 1] Save the image as tarball